 Some of the most famous passenger trains in America ran in and out of Chicago—the Santa Fe’s Super Chief out of Los Angeles, a favorite of the movie stars; the New York Central's 20th Century Limited that ran between New York and Chicago by way of the Hudson River; the Pennsylvania's Broadway Limited, which provided overnight service direct to Pennsylvania Station in New York City.

 Perhaps most famed was the Burlington, Chicago and Quincy's Zephyr which debuted at the Century of Progress exhibition in Chicago in 1934.
-The, diesel-powered Zephyr was a jet liner of a train—streamlined stainless steel body that moved through air some 33% more efficiently than did the clunky steam engines of the time, air-conditioned cars with recessed fluorescent lighting, and diesel engines that enabled it to cut time on some routes almost in half.
-The Zephyr and kindred trains made train travel exciting again, and helped reverse, for a time, the drop in ridership that attended the first few years of the Depression.
+The, diesel-powered Zephyr was a jet liner of a train—streamlined stainless steel body that moved through air some 33 percent more efficiently than did the clunky steam engines of the time, air-conditioned cars with recessed fluorescent lighting, and diesel engines that enabled it to cut time on some routes almost in half.
+The Zephyr and kindred trains made train travel exciting again, and for a time helped reverse the drop in ridership that attended the first few years of the Depression.